RayanAhmed2000/Project-Career-page/README.md

 # Steps -
 - Create 2 EC2 instances
-  - Application server (Install dependencies and host application code on this from [this repo](https://github.com/RayanAhmed2000/aws-live-project))
+  - Application server (Install dependencies and host application code on this from ([this repo](https://github.com/RayanAhmed2000/aws-live-project))
+    - steps :
+        -
+  - Databse Server (Install mysql on this server and create a user grant him root privlidges)